 Areas of expertise include: global security; strategic stability; disarmament; Russian military reform.

-Robert Blackwill, Senior Fellow for U.S. Foreign Policy, Council on Foreign Relations
+Robert Blackwill, Henry A. Kissinger Senior Fellow for U.S. Foreign Policy, Center for Foreign Relations

 Areas of expertise include: U.S. foreign policy in general and in relation to China, Russia, the Middle East and South Asia; geoeconomics.